 Before becoming a true-blue real estate broker, you will have to acquire a Bachelor of Science Degree in Real Estate Management (BS REM).
 This is due to the fact that Republic Act 9646, also known as the Real Estate Services Act, states that all individuals practicing real estate services to the public must have the required knowledge and be duly licensed and registered with the government.

-The Commission on Higher Education (CHED) also issued Memorandum Order 28, implementing Bachelor of Science in Real Estate Management (BS REM) as the new educational attainment required before taking the licensure exam.
+The Commission on Higher Education (CHED) also issued Memorandum Order 28, implementing Bachelor of Science in Real Estate Management (BS REM) as the new educational attainment required for aspiring real estate professionals before taking the licensure exam.
 Not all universities offer this course, and here are some educational institutions that offer REM in Luzon, Visayas and Mindanao.

 2. Register with the Professional Regulation Commission (PRC)

 As mentioned earlier, the PRC shall ask from you certain documents.
 Here are such requirements:

 b.
 Bachelor’s degree in Real Estate Management (BS REM) Diploma

 d.
 NSO/ PSA Marriage Contract (For Married Female Applicants)

 e.
 Transcript of Records with Scanned Picture “For Board Examination Purposes”

 g.
 Valid NBI Clearance (First Timers & Repeaters)